radiance/pideel-replication-study/README.md

 the data used to train the model (reproduce/data/), the PiDeeL results (reproduce/reproduction_scripts/ subfolders), as well as the emission results (emissions/).

-Project results are summarized in a spreadsheet containing the documentation of the results and figures ("codecarbon_results_evaluation.xlsx") can be found on all branches.
-Furthermore, a scientific publication in preparation will be reporting on replication study insights.
+The project report "HCAI - ML Efficiency of Cancer Survival Prediction" and an Excel sheet containing the documentation of the results and figures ("codecarbon_results_evaluation.xlsx") can be found on all branches.